Conquest of Space: Plot

 Eight months later, the general is becoming increasingly mentally unbalanced, focusing on Sgt.
 Fodor's loss as "God's judgement".
 On the Mars landing approach, he attempts to crash their spaceship, now convinced the mission violates the laws of God.
 Barney wrests control away from his father, landing the large flying wing glider-rocket safely.
-Later, as the crew takes their first steps on the Red Planet, they look up and see water pouring down from the now vertical return rocket.
-Barney quickly discovers the leak is sabotage caused by his father, who threatens his son with a .45 automatic.
+Later, as the crew takes its first steps on Mars, its members look up and see water pouring down from the now vertical return rocket.
+Barney quickly discovers the leak is sabotage caused by his father, who threatens his son with a .45 semiautomatic.
 The two struggle and the pistol discharges, killing the general.
 Sgt.
 Mahoney, who observed only the last stages of the struggle, wants Barney confined under arrest with the threat of court martial, but cooler heads prevail; Barney becomes the ranking officer.

 Mars proves to be inhospitable, and they struggle to survive with their decreased water supply.
 Earth's correct orbital position for a return trip is one year away.
 While glumly celebrating their first Christmas on Mars, a sudden snowstorm blows in, allowing them to replenish their water supply.
 As their launch window arrives, they hear low rumbling sounds, then see rocks falling, and feel the ground shake violently.
 The ground level shifts during this violent marsquake.
 Their spaceship is now leaning at a precarious angle and cannot make an emergency blast off.
 To right the spaceship, the crew uses the rocket engines' powerful thrust to shift the ground under the landing legs.
 The attempt works and they blast off, the spaceship rising just as the Martian surface completely collapses.

 Once in space, Barney and Mahoney reconcile.
 Impressed with Barney's heroism and leadership while on Mars, Mahoney concludes that pursuing Barney's court martial for his father's death would only impugn the general's reputation, tarnishing what previously had been a spotless military career.
 Better is the fiction that "the man who conquered space" died in the line of duty, sacrificing himself to save his crew.